schmidsi/subgraph-composition/README.md

 ```

 _hint_: Be sure to use named queries (`query Subgraphs {}`) instead of anonymous queries (`{}`) because Graph Client does not support anonymous queries.

+_note_: The `where: { entityVersion: 2 }` filter is an implementation detail that only applies to that particular subgraph.
+For other subgraphs, this is not needed.

 1. Get a query